elliothe/elliothe.github.io/_drafts/how-to-write-a-paper-to-be-accepted.md

 comments: false
 ---

+> For a paper to be a good paper, at least make it looks like a good paper.

-> This tutorial gives the instruction about writing a paper in Latex.
+This tutorial gives the instruction about writing a paper in Latex.

 List of the Content:
 - [Latex IDE](##Latex_IDE)